 It is the responsibility of individual researchers to ensure that they comply with the policy together with any conditions made by funders with respect to publications in their grant awards.

 Elements is the University's publications management system which SHU academics use to maintain their research profile such as a list of their publications.
 Research outputs deposited in Elements will be made available to the public in SHURA.
 SHURA (Sheffield Hallam University Research Archive) is the University's institutional repository - it contains full-text documents and aims to be a showcase for the research that SHU academics carry out.

 Related Sheffield Hallam University policies

-SHURA is managed by Library Services.
-Library Services staff advise on licencing issues, check that deposits are compliant with publisher copyright policies and manage funds and processes associated with the payment of article processing charges.
+Elements and SHURA are managed by Library Services.
+Library Services staff advice on licensing issues, check that deposits are compliant with publisher copyright policies and manage funds and processes associated with the payment of article processing charges.

-Green open access refers to the practice of self-archiving where authors publish in an appropriate publication and then self-archiving a version of the article for free public use in their institutional repository.
+Green open access refers to the practice of self-archiving where authors publish in an appropriate publication and then self-archive a version of the article for free public use in their institutional repository.

 Gold open access is the term used to describe the situation where authors publish in an open access journal that provides immediate OA to all of its content on the publisher's website (may involve payment of a fee) or where they publish in a hybrid journal which are subscription journals that provide gold open access only for those individual articles for which their authors (or their author's institution or funder) pay an open access publishing fee.